 The simple answer is by having the proper approach on how to integrate customer-centricity in a way that brings optimal results.

-The main difference is that incumbent enterprises apply customer-centricity in separate stages of their digital product development, but to realize the full potential of UX it should be integrated into the company core.
+The main difference is that incumbent enterprises apply customer-centricity in separate stages of their digital product development, but to realize the full potential of banking CX it should be integrated into the company core.
 This is what digital-first challengers are very focused on doing.

 If user-centricity isn't one of the cornerstones of the financial company's values and culture, then the possibility of creating customer service that would attract customers like a magnet decreases dramatically.
-To help maximize the power of banking CX, I have compiled the top 5 strategies from digital-first challengers that have mastered UX implementation.
+To help maximize the power of banking CX, I have compiled the top 5 strategies from digital-first challengers that have mastered outstanding CX implementation in banking.

-Digital-First Strategy: to ensure a customer-centered digital strategy, design is perceived as a customer-centered business approach that's integrated into the company culture, inner processes and the development of products.
+Digital-First Strategy: to ensure a customer-centered digital transformation in banking, design thinking is perceived as a customer-centered business approach that's integrated into the company culture, inner processes and the development of products.

 Industrial Age Strategy: design is executed only as the user interface product part or as a visual tool for marketing purposes that helps to increase sales.

 Companies that are admirably successful in the digital era, like Netflix, Apple and Facebook, understood a long time ago that design is so much more than just a pretty package.
 Design is the key behind successful digital products.
 I define user experience (UX) design as a methodology and ideology behind creating a financial brand that is truly user-centered.